 The mission of the Upper Room is to offer spiritual and professional nourishment to the faith formation and youth ministry coordinators in our diocese to be sent on mission by the Holy Spirit.
 All faith formation and youth ministry coordinators and their volunteer leaders are welcome to attend.
-The Upper Room has concluded for 2022.
-Please see our 2023 Spring Schedule for upcoming dates, topics, and locations.
+Please see our 2023 Fall Schedule for upcoming dates, topics, and locations.
 REGISTER HERE for our next meeting on Sep.
 26.

 Upper Room (formerly known as FIRE) Meeting Archives

 See below for a list of recent Upper Room Meeting topics and handouts.

 We used the document HERE to walk through the plan for the Diocesan Year of the Eucharistic Revival and discussed why the Revival is important and how your parish can participate.